smaremanda/add-in-docs/outlook/read/extract-entity-strings-from-an-item.md

 ## Extracting entities upon initialization
 <a name="olowa15conagave_entitiesExtractingEntUponIni"> </a>

-Upon the [Office.initialize](http://msdn.microsoft.com/en-us/library/727adf79-a0b5-48d2-99c7-6642c2c334fc%28Office.15%29.aspx) event, the entities add-in calls the[getEntities](http://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html%28Office.15%29.md) method of the current item.
+Upon the [Office.initialize](http://msdn.microsoft.com/en-us/library/727adf79-a0b5-48d2-99c7-6642c2c334fc%28Office.15%29.aspx) event, the entities add-in calls the [getEntities](http://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html%28Office.15%29.md) method of the current item.
 The **getEntities** method returns the global variable `_MyEntities` an array of instances of supported entities.
 The following is the related JavaScript code.

 ```